ylyamin/RT-Thread-on-Allwinner-D1H/documentation/Code_changes.md

 # Introduction
-This document describes changes in the code copmare of to the original repo.
+This document describes changes in the code compare of to the original repo.

 ## First of all was trying to compile RT-Thread for D1H platform: